alexsam29/MyCheckUp/TechnologyDescription.md

 > Below we describe the technologies with which the backend of our application will be built upon.
 We will provide a more detailed description of each backend service, including documentations of the APIs and database.
 We will also create a custom API that will be linked to the database.
 We will use the API to submit data into the database and fetch data from the database where appropriate.

 ### Programming languages
 > To develop the back-end of our application, we will be using Node.js 16.3.0 with TypeScript 4.3.2 .
-We did our research and managed to make a conclusion that with the functionality of our application, these programming languages will suit our application perfectly.
+We did our research and came to a conclusion that with the functionality of our application, these technologies will suit our application perfectly.

 ### Database
 > Our database of choice is MongoDB 4.4.6.
 We will communicate with it programmatically by using *mongoose* ODM in our back-end.